greole/ginkgo-wiki/Tutorial-1:-Getting-Started.md

 In the next step, you have to configure the Ginkgo installation process.

-If your system supports it, the easiest way to configure your installation is
+If your system supports it, the easiest way to configure your installation is to use the [CMake curses interface](https://cmake.org/cmake/help/v3.10/manual/ccmake.1.html)

 ```sh
 ccmake ..